 .5 hectares are served for white wine varietals.
 Like many Southern Rhone estates, the vines are scattered around the appellation.
 Domaine La Boutiniere has planting of most of the 13 allowable grape varietals.
 They have old vines.
 Their oldest Grenache vines date back almost 120 years!

 Domaine la Boutiniere produces 2 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.

 Domaine La Boutiniere Tradition is made from a blend of 70% Grenache, 15% Syrah, 10% Mourvedre and 5% Syrah.
 Minor portions of other varietals are also included as they are part of the field blend.
-The terroir is rocks, stones, sand and clay.
+The terroir is rocks, stones, sand and clay soil.
 The wine is aged in old foudres, demi-muids and tank for 12 months before bottling.
 On average, the production is close to 1,400 cases per year.

 Domaine La Boutiniere Chateauneuf du Pape Blanc is made from a blend of 70% Clairette, 10% Grenache Blanc, 10% Roussanne and 10% Bourboulenc.
 The wine is aged for 6 months in 90% stainless steel tanks and 10% new, French oak barrels.

-Serving and Decanting Domaine La Boutinere with Wine, Food, Pairing Tips
+Serving Domaine La Boutinere with Wine, Food, Pairing Tips

 Domaine La Boutinere is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed, dishes, sausage and cassoulet.
 Domaine La Boutinere is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.